kennethleungty/kennethleungty/README.md

 ## 👋 Hello, I'm Kenneth

 - Thanks for popping by!
-I'm a data scientist and a dual-licensed pharmacist with keen interests in technical writing and full-stack web development
+I'm a data scientist and a dual-licensed pharmacist with expertise in technical writing and full-stack web development
 - An avid learner and driven doer with a bias towards action, I enjoy learning, seeking, and solving meaningful problems with the use of technology and data.
 - I welcome you to join me on a data/tech learning journey!
 Feel free to give me a follow on Medium (https://kennethleungty.medium.com) or on LinkedIn (https://linkedin.com/in/kennethleungty) to stay in the loop of exciting and insightful content.
 - Do give my data science portfolio a look, where each project and article was born out of personal inspiration and motivation.
 Don't hesitate to hit me up for a discussion on topics common to both of us!